mopinsk/aspnetcore-angular-ssr/README.md

 # aspnetcore-angular-ssr

-A simple ASP.NET Core Web API and Angular Client with server-side rendering
+A simple ASP.NET Core Web API and Angular Client with server-side rendering.

+- The default Angular route displays the _WeatherForecastListComponent_.
+- This route gets its data via the _WeatherForecastResolver_.
+- The resolver uses the _WeatherForecastService_ which makes the HTTP request to the Web API

 # Angular Client